Louigee-creator/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This will display the contents of the /etc/passwd file
+script to display the content of etc/passwd file